Bounties-Network/BountiesAPI/README.md

  - [get_token_values.py](https://github.com/Bounties-Network/BountiesAPI/blob/master/bounties_api/std_bounties/management/commands/get_token_values.py).
 This syncs with coinmarketcap every 5 minutes and updates pricing on each of the bounties in USD.

 ## TODO
+- [ ] Use gunicorn to run server in production and s3 to serve static assets on swagger (currently debug=True on server)
 - [ ] Setup Linters
 - [ ] Events API to track diffs/events in the contract
 - [ ] Circle Integration